"…an unforgettable journey of exploration, discovery and triumph."

 A Story That Rewrites the Rules of Possibility

 Most endurance memoirs celebrate physical peak performance.
 Seven Marathons.
 Seven Continents.
-One Week. does something far rarer.
+One Week. does something far more rare and much more real.
 It celebrates resilience in the face of a body that was never supposed to run at all.

 Defying a Diagnosis